dcrommie/walbrook/education/understanding-hedge-funds.md

 The investor is exposed to the general economic environment, e.g. interest rate changes, exchange rates (when not denominated in home currency).
 The psychology of the market participants tends to enforce trends, and in a market of expectations, not all expectations may be rational.

-Hedge funds aim at absolute returns independently of the market environment, investing in a variety of instruments and making use of derivatives and advanced techniques such as short sales and leverage.
+Hedge funds aim at absolute returns independently of the market environment, investing in various instruments and making use of derivatives and advanced techniques such as short sales and leverage.

-Therefore, the degree of risk is driven by the investment strategy and the risk return profile of the fund.
+Therefore, the investment strategy drives the risk-return profile of the fund.

 #### **Currency Risk**

-The investor may be exposed to currency risk, because the product or underlying of the product is denominated in other currencies than that of the country in which the investor is resident.
+The hedge fund or underlying investments may be denominated in other currencies than that of the investor's natural currency, exposing them to currency risk.

 #### Legal and Regulatory Risks

-Participation in offshore investment vehicles may be restricted by local legislation, and may also influence the taxation of hedge fund investments.
+Local legislation may restrict participation in offshore investment vehicles and influence the taxation of hedge fund investments.

 **Important Information**